mingzhao1103/Marriage_Stata/README.md

 ## Educational Attainment and Transition to First Marriage in China

-#### Research Goal
+#### Research Statement

-- To examine the effects of education on marriage transition for men and women by urban-rural residence during different economic-reform periods.
+- By applying Survival Analysis, this paper examines the effects of education on marriage transition for men and women by urban-rural residence during different economic-reform periods.

 #### Outline